Deploy CockroachDB on Google Cloud Platform GCE

 --join Identifies the address of 3-5 of the initial nodes of the cluster.
 These addresses should match the addresses that the target nodes are advertising.

 When deploying across multiple datacenters, or when there is otherwise high latency between nodes, it is recommended to set --locality as well.
-It is also required to use certain Enterprise features.
 For more details, see Locality.

 For other flags not explicitly set, the command uses default values.
 For example, the node stores data in --store=cockroach-data and binds DB Console HTTP requests to --http-addr=localhost:8080.
 To set these options manually, see Start a Node.